United States Regiments & Batteries > Minnesota

 September 16-17

-The 1st Minnesota fought in Sedgwick’s attack into the West Woods, losing 1 officer and 15 enlisted men killed, 3 officers and 79 enlisted men wounded, and 24 enlisted men missing out of 435 men on the field.
+The First Minnesota Infantry Regiment took part in Sedgwick’s attack into the West Woods, losing 1 officer and 15 enlisted men killed, 3 officers and 79 enlisted men wounded, and 24 enlisted men missing out of 435 men on the field.

 From the brigade’s marker on the Antietam battlefield: